Building Your Assets and Wealth

 Family Self-Sufficiency (FSS) Program

-Section 8's Family Self-Sufficiency (FSS) program helps families whose income goes up.
-When the family income goes up and the Section 8 program starts paying less for rent, the Section 8 program takes the money that it saves on rent and sets it aside for the family.
+It helps families whose income goes up because of work.
+When the family income goes up and the program starts paying less for rent, the FSS program takes the money that it saves on rent and sets that money aside for the family.
 The family can use these savings for purchases, such as the down payment on a home or a car.

 Example

-Bertha starts doing some childcare work and the family income goes up to $1,000 each month.
-Now, they have to pay $300/month as rent (30% of $1,000), while Section 8 pays the remaining $700/month for the family's apartment, $150 less per month than the program used to pay.
+Bertha starts doing some childcare work and the family income goes up to $3,000 each month.
+Because her earnings went up, after their annual reexamination they have to pay about $900/month as rent (30% of $3,000), while Section 8 pays the remaining $900/month for the family's apartment.
+This means that Section 8 is paying $300 less per month than it used to pay and Clyde and Bertha are paying $300 more.

-Because the family is part of the FSS program, the PHA that administers Clyde and Bertha's Section 8 benefits takes that $150 each month and sets it aside for the family.
-A year later, there is $1,800, which Bertha can use to make the down payment on a car.
+Because the family is part of the FSS program, the PHA that administers Clyde and Bertha's Section 8 benefits takes that $300 extra that they are paying each month and sets it aside for the family.
+A year later, there is $3,600, which Bertha can use to make the down payment on a car.

 Learn more